 On March 11, 2020, the World Health Organization characterized COVID-19 as a global pandemic and recommended containment and mitigation measures.
-The Company is actively monitoring the impact of the COVID-19 pandemic, which negatively impacted its business in 2020 and the first quarter of 2021 and may negatively impact its business and results of operations in the future.
+The Company is actively monitoring the impact of the COVID-19 pandemic, which negatively impacted its business in 2020 and, to a lesser extent, the first six months of 2021 and may negatively impact its business and results of operations in the future.